sahanwijetunga/VERSEIM-2025/documents/2025-06-07--assignment-for-weekend.md

   - Sahan, can you do this for use of the `rcases` tactic, especially its use for unpacking an `or`

   - Clea, I know you are traveling.
-But maybe you can give the group a description of – and a couple of examples of the `ex falso` tactic.
+But maybe you do this for the `ex falso` tactic at the end of §3.3

 * this week